tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 </html>
 ```

-**Running the code will allow you to repeatedly click on each element, and toggle it's styles back and forth, looking like this:**
+**Running the code will allow you to repeatedly click on each element, and toggle its styles back and forth, looking like this:**

 ![Web Page](_images/events-8.jpg)